oclif/oclif.github.io/docs/introduction.md

 Only [LTS Node versions](https://nodejs.org/en/about/previous-releases) are supported.
 If you want to ensure that users are on a specifc Node.js version, you can add the [node](https://www.npmjs.com/package/node) package to your CLI.

-To install the oclif npm package so you can later use the generator commands, run this command:
+To install the oclif CLI itself, run this command:

 ```
 $ npm install --global oclif